straz/artificialtrust/_definitions/teach.md

 Any amount of knowledge can be transferred from one semantic net to another; this can be a single fact or a complete copy of the entire knowledge base.
-Where the two nets differ, they can disagree about some facts but agree about others.
+Where the two differ, they can disagree about some of the facts and also agree about others.

 {% endcapture %}